KillianDavitt/docker-nebula/deploy.md

 Go to [Docker Hub](http://dockerhub.com) and create an account, or alternatively go to some other Docker compatible registry service and create an account.

+Login with your account

+    docker login

 With an account created, you can now push that image to a docker registry using standard docker commands.
 Note that you can name your image as you like, so long as the name matches the appropriate pattern for your registry.
-So, for _Docker Hub_, the name should match the pattern `registry-account-name/image-name`.
+So, for _Docker Hub_, the name should match the pattern `username/image-name`.

-    $ docker push registry-account-name/myapp  # modify push parameter as approptiate
+    docker push username/myapp  # modify push parameter as approptiate

 To run the image on a docker host, login to the host of initialise your docker client with environment variables appropriately, and type: